Japanese Instrument of Surrender: Surrender ceremony

-On 6 September, Colonel Bernard Theilen took the document and an imperial rescript to Washington, D.C., and presented them to President Harry S. Truman in a formal White House ceremony the following day.
-The documents were then exhibited at the National Archives.

 Flags at the ceremony

-The deck of the Missouri was furnished with two American flags.
+The deck of the Missouri was furnished with two U.S. flags.
 A commonly heard story is that one of the flags had flown over the White House on the day Pearl Harbor was attacked.
 However, Captain Stuart Murray of USS Missouri explained:

 That special flag on the veranda deck of the Missouri had been flown from Commodore Matthew Perry's flagship in 1853–54 when he led the U.S. Navy's Far East Squadron into Tokyo Bay to force the opening of Japan's ports to foreign trade.
-MacArthur was a direct descendant of the New England Perry family and cousin of Commodore Matthew Perry.

-Photographs of the signing ceremony show that this flag is displayed reverse side showing (stars in the upper right corner).
-This was because American flags on the right of an object plane, ship, or person have the stars on the upper right corner, to look like the flag is heading into as if attached to a pole and someone is carrying it.
+Photographs of the signing ceremony show that this flag is displayed backward—reverse side showing (stars in the upper right corner).
+This was because U.S. flags on the right of an object, plane, ship, or person have the stars on the upper right corner, to look like the flag is heading into battle—as if attached to a pole and someone is carrying it.
 Stars in the upper left of a flag displayed on the right side of the object could make the flag look like it were going away from battle.
 The cloth of the historic flag was so fragile that the conservator at the U.S. Naval Academy Museum directed that a protective backing be sewn on it, leaving its "wrong side" visible; and this was how Perry's 31-star flag was presented on this unique occasion.

 A replica of this historic flag can be seen today on the Surrender Deck of the Battleship Missouri Memorial in Pearl Harbor.
-This replica is also placed in the same location on the bulkhead of the veranda deck where it had been initially mounted on the morning of 2 September 1945, by Chief Carpenter Fred Miletich.
-The original flag is still on display at the Naval Academy Museum, as is the table and tablecloth upon which the instrument of surrender was signed, and the original bronze plaque marking the location of the signing (which was replaced by two replicas in 1990).
-However, it is not certain that the table is the actual one used as the deck had been cleaned and items returned to storage before anyone thought to save it.
+The original flag is still on display at the Naval Academy Museum, as are the table and tablecloth upon which the instrument of surrender was signed and the original bronze plaque marking the location of the signing (which was replaced by two replicas in 1990).

 Differences between versions

-The Japanese copy of the treaty varied from the Allied in the following ways: